 In relative terms, Amsterdam has average price levels being neither the most expensive destination nor the cheapest.
 Prices did generally rise significantly after the conversion from the guilder to the euro in 2002.
 In more recent times we have seen an economic and housing slowdown after the financial crisis hit.
 Whilst things have picked up to an extent, some people are still feeling the pinch.

 In a 2016 survey of 209 cities worldwide, consulting firm Mercer ranked Amsterdam the 64th most expensive city.
 The top 5 were Hong Kong, Luanda, Zurich, Singapore and Tokyo.
 Other cities of note were New York (11), London (17), Sydney (42), Paris (44), Rome (58), Brussels (86), Berlin (100) and Toronto (143).

-In the UBS Prices & Earnings report (published every 3 years, last survey 2015) Amsterdam comes in as the 33rd most expensive city out of 71 cities.
+In the UBS Prices & Earnings report (published every 3 years, last survey 2015, next survey 2018) Amsterdam came in as the 33rd most expensive city out of 71 cities.
 With New York as a base score of 100, Amsterdam ranks 65 (excluding rent) and 56 (including rent, reflecting the high rent costs in New York).